itsevanb/move-database/README.md

 ## Structure

-The `StorageJson` class handles the persistence of movie data.
+The `IStorage` interface provides the contract for different storage implementations.
+The `StorageJson` class implements this interface and handles the persistence of movie data in a JSON file.
 It loads movie data from a JSON file when the application starts and saves the movie data back to the JSON file when the application ends.
+Similarly, the `StorageCsv` class implements the `IStorage` interface and allows handling the persistence of movie data in a CSV file.

-The `MovieApp` class uses the `StorageJson` class methods to manipulate the movie data based on user's menu choices.
+The `MovieApp` class uses the storage class methods (`StorageJson` or `StorageCsv`) to manipulate the movie data based on user's menu choices.
 The menu is implemented in a loop within the `run` method of the `MovieApp` class.
 The menu prompts the user for actions until they choose to exit the application.

 The `main` function is the application's entry point.
-It creates a `StorageJson` object and a `MovieApp` object, and then runs the application.
+It creates a storage object (`StorageJson` or `StorageCsv`) and a `MovieApp` object, and then runs the application.

 ## Usage